A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: Results for Markov Games

 In the $V$-value update step, we update the estimated value function by

 where the learning rate is defined as

 and $\beta (t)$ is the bonus to promote optimism.

-In the policy update step, the algorithm feeds the action $a_h$ and its "loss" $\frac{H-r_h+V_{h+1}\left(s_{h+1}\right)}{H}$ to the $\left(s_h, h\right)^{\text {th }}$ adversarial bandit algorithm.
-Then it receives the updated policy $\pi_h\left(\cdot \mid s_h\right)$.
+In the policy update step, the algorithm feeds the action $a_h$ and its "loss" $\frac{H-r_h+V_{h+1}(s_{h+1})}{H}$ to the $(s_h, h)^{\text {th }}$ adversarial bandit algorithm.
+Then it receives the updated policy $\pi_h(\cdot \mid s_h)$.

-For two-player general sum Markov game, we let the two players run Algorithm \ref{alg:vlearning} independently.
-Each player use its own set of bonus that depends on the number of its actions.
-We have the following theorem for the regret of multi-batched V-learning.
+For two-player general sum Markov games, we let the two players run Algorithm \ref{alg:vlearning} independently.
+Each player uses her own set of bonus that depends on the number of her actions.
+If we choose the adversarial bandit algorithm as Follow The Regularized Leader (FTRL) algorithm \citep{lattimore2020bandit}, we have the following theorem for the regret of multi-batched V-learning.